serenity-is/docs/api/js/corelib/functions/dispatchDisposingEvent.md

 `EventTarget`

-The target element to dispatch the event on.
+Event target to dispatch the event on.

 ### opt?